LSA: Semester in Detroit

 Using information gathered from student surveys and historical costs, a sample budget is available on the LSA website.
 Although standard U of M tuition rates apply to the Semester in Detroit program, students may find that the expenses of living in the city differ from those in Ann Arbor.
 Some SID students report spending less than they would in on campus, due to the comparatively low cost of living and free events, while others find that they spend a lot as they explore a new city.
 As a program, we at Semester in Detroit do everything we can to ensure that cost will not be a barrier to participating for any of our students.
 If you would like to be considered for SID scholarships, please be sure to fill out the final financial need question on the application form.

 To apply, fill out the MCompass required forms and documents.
-We are now accepting applications for the Fall 2018 program from students from UM-Ann Arbor, UM-Dearborn and Grand Valley State University.
-Only 25 students will be accepted into the program each semester.
+We are now accepting applications for the Sp/Su 2019 program from students from UM-Ann Arbor, and Fall 2019 applications from students from UM-Ann Arbor, UM-Dearborn and Grand Valley State University.
+Only 20 students will be accepted into the program each semester.
 When the program becomes full, a wait list will be used based on the order by which students applied and were accepted into the program.
 As we accept students on a rolling basis, there is an advantage to applying early.

 Need to Know

-Each U-M student accepted into the program works closely with the Associate Director to choose a compelling and challenging internship opportunity with a Detroit-based organization (non-profit, museum, school, small business, elected official, and more).
+Each student accepted into the program works closely with the Associate Director to choose a compelling and challenging internship opportunity with a Detroit-based organization (non-profit, museum, school, small business, elected official, and more).
 Each year, more than 50 such organizations apply to host U-M students.
 During the program, students earn academic credit for working 16 hours per week at their internship site (200 hours during winter/250 hours during spring/summer) on a specific project designed by the organization.
-In addition to the internship credit, SID students also enroll in a required internship reflection seminar taught by Associate Director, Craig Regester.
+In addition to the internship credit, SID students also enroll in a required internship reflection seminar taught by Associate Director, Craig Regester and Program Coordinator, Marion Van Dam.

 Students accepted into Semester in Detroit choose internships from an array of Detroit community and cultural organizations.
 The interactive selection process is guided primarily by the student’s interests and the community’s agenda.
 Successful student applicants play an active role in choosing from among substantive community projects (not simply miscellaneous tasks) where they spend 16-32 hours per week throughout the semester.